-PREREQUISITE: BIOSC-020; MATH-030 or equivalent course ADVISORY: High School biology, chemistry, BIOSC-010
+PREREQUISITE: BIOSC-020; MATH-030 or equivalent ADVISORY: BIOSC-010, High school biology, chemistry

 As an integrated study of life forms, primarily of plant and animal systems, this course focuses on the classification, life cycles, comparative anatomy and physiology along with the evolution and ecology of these life forms.
 Laboratory experiences will supplement lecture material.
 LR